smartheim/ui-maintenance/assets/roadmap.md

 | Thing actions | – |  |

 * Thing Handler actions: For example to have a "Start pairing" or "Firmware reset" action.
-  - This includes a simple "web-link" action: Some bindings like the Alexa-Echo one require an external OAuth login page for "pairing".
+  - This includes simple "web-link" actions: Some bindings like the Alexa-Echo one require an external OAuth login page for "pairing".

 * Things REST interface: Unify with addons REST interface.
 Either remove "configurations" and put it under a